 Gertrude's Core Education Program

 Gertrude Contemporary’s program presents approximately 20 exhibitions annually featuring work by Australian and international artists across two gallery spaces - Gertrude Contemporary, Preston South and Gertrude Glasshouse, Collingwood.

 Our ARTNOW education programs are led by Gertrude Contemporary staff can focus on a range of contemporary art issues and ideas within the context of the current exhibition program.
 The visits can also be tailored to focus on outcomes specific to the group’s learning needs and interests.

 Alongside Gertrude Contemporary’s Exhibition Program, the gallery’s Studio Artist Program provides a unique opportunity for students to access one of the sixteen artists-in-residence and experience a behind-the-scenes look at a working studio practice and a Q and A session with the artist.

 ARTNOW programs must be booked ahead of time.

-In 2018, the City of Darebin and The Department of Education and Training through its Strategic Partnerships Program (SPP), have provided funding to fully subsidise the cost of these programs to schools within City of Darebin and targeted Low-SES Schools.
-For schools that fall outside these classifications the cost is $55 (incl.
+In 2018, the City of Darebin and The Department of Education and Training through its Strategic Partnerships Program (SPP), have provided funding to fully subsidise the cost of these programs to targeted Low-SES Schools.
+For schools that fall outside this classifications the cost is $55 (incl.
 GST).